lakshitadodeja/Machine_Learning_Team_7/index.md

 1. BERT<sup>[5]</sup> : We will use pretrained BERT embeddings with trainable hidden layers to obtain accurate classification of each essays
-2. DeBERTa<sup>[6]</sup> : DeBERTa uses disentangled attention mechanism and an enhanced masked encoder to improve the accuracy of BERT.
-The most recent version of DeBERTa was publushed by Microsoft Research in 202
+2. DeBERTa<sup>[6]</sup> :As a second method, we will use embeddings from the recenlty release model by Microsft - DeBERTa.
+It uses disentangled attention mechanism and an enhanced masked encoder to improve the accuracy of BERT.
 3. Bidirectional GRU<sup>[7]</sup> :  We will use bidirectional GRUs to model the contexts from both directions, enabling the model to make a more informed decision for our task

-For BERT and T5, we will perform both multitask and single-task learning.
+For BERT and DeBERTa, we will perform both single task and multi task learning.

+1. Singl Task Learning (STL) : We will appened the discourse type with the discourse text and use that as the input to our NLP model and predict the effectiveness of the argument.
+2. Multi Task Learning (MTL) : We will perform the following two tasks using a single model in hope of enhancing our model capability
+    1. Predict the discourse type
+    2. Predict the discourse effectiveness

 **Unsupervised Learning Methods**